« Previous Page

 alcohol and are not dependent on it, you may be able to

 cut back or quit on your own.
 But most people need help when they quit

 If you want to quit, talk to your doctor.
 When you get a doctor's help, treatment for

-alcohol abuse or dependence is safer, less painful, and quicker.
+alcohol misuse or dependence is safer, less painful, and quicker.
 If you can't stop drinking alcohol with just your doctor's help, a

 treatment program can help you get through the first cravings for

 alcohol and